 Anti-Heroes?
 Kane the Mystic Swordsman, Kerr Avon, Mister X, and Harry Palmer.

 Tech?
-The PC is the best invention since the wheel.
+The microcomputer/personal computer is the best (and most annoying) invention since the wheel.

 Martial Arts?
 Many, though currently Grand Ultimate Fist, and the terribly effective Way of the Spider.
 My special move is running away.